 Leaving Turmi head north-east towards Weyto, home to Tsemai and Arbore peoples.
 These people are mainly farmers and pastoralists, tending to their herds and growing sorghum and maize and supplementing it with honey.
 From here cross the Weyto Valley and head for Konso.
 The Konso are known for their tradition of Konso Waga, a warrior worship revolving around the carving of wooden effigies and they have been likened to the Dogon of Mali in this respect.
 You will have lunch in Konso.

+This morning you will head to Arba Minch - meaning forty springs is set high on the escapement it commend s incomparable views over the twin lake Chamo and Abaya Lake.
 Lunch in Arba Minch then we drive along a very scenic route to the mountain village of Chencha, home of the Dorze people.
 Renowned for their cotton weaving, called Shammas.
 And their distinctive house- towering beehive shaped structures made from woven thatch.
 You will see how they weave their huts, textiles and the cultivation and production of the false banana tree from which the Dorze make their traditional Bread (kotcho).
 You can also try to make Kotcho.

 Overnight Resort (B, L, D)